This Is Exactly What Ray Romano Said During His Censored Oscars Moment

 It’s unlikely anyone expected Sandra Oh and Ray Romano's 2020 Oscars appearance to get spicy.
 After all, the pair appeared on stage at the Dolby Theater in Hollywood to announce the 92nd Academy Award winner for the fairly safe category of Best Makeup and Hairstyling.

-However, Romano surprised everyone at home when one of his jokes was censored, in its entirety, by ABC.
-For everyone wondering what exactly Romano said, we have an answer — and it’s all about Joe Pesci protecting his favorite seat.
+However, Romano surprised everyone at home watching when one of his jokes was censored, in its entirety, by ABC.
+For everyone wondering what exactly Romano said, we have an answer — and it’s all about Joe Pesci protecting his favourite seat.

 Romano started off his quip by recalling his time in the hair and makeup trailer for Martin Scorsese's Netflix movie The Irishman (Romano plays real-life International Brotherhood of Teamsters lawyer Bill Bufalino).
 “We would just sit there and be amazed,” Romano begins.
 “And then Pesci would come in and say, Get the fuck outta my chair.”